Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

    You can use [an example Prometheus configuration](https://github.com/ConsenSys/quorum-dev-quickstart/blob/master/files/goquorum/config/prometheus/prometheus.yml) with the [Quorum Developer Quickstart](../../Tutorials/Quorum-Dev-Quickstart.md).
 1. Start Tessera.
-   As Tessera always exposes the `metrics` endpoint, no additional configuration of Tessera is required.
+   Tessera always exposes the `metrics` endpoint, so no additional configuration of Tessera is required.
 1. Start Prometheus:

     ```bash